 The Dutch Case

-- If we let all these parties go their own way, we run different risks:
+If all these parties have their way, we run different risks:

 - Cherry picking: only the most profitable streets are served;

 - Full streets: If several parties work side by side, multiple networks are laid in parallel;

 - Multiplication of the number of network operators: The consolidation of network operators to seven regional grid operators that has been achieved in the last decades is canceled out again.

 "Our electrical system is the biggest asset of mankind, of which we are fully dependent.
 A vision is needed to secure the future of this system."
 2012 © Concept The Second Grid by Harry Stokman

 The figure above shows an alternative and future-proof solution: a second network that offers extra capacity in addition to the existing network.
 Solar panels and heat pumps from various houses are connected to this grid on top of the roofs.
 Down in the street, on the same cable, there are connections for charging stations for electric cars and bicycles, 5G transmitters, utility functions such as pumps and refuse containers, and lampposts.
 The existing network will continue to do what it is good at: providing a reliable and efficient electricity supply.